Organic Transition Trainer Workshop

 OAK is partnering with other organizations to pilot a Organic Inspector Apprenticeship Intensive in Kentucky during 2022.
 These are separate professional development offerings from the above Organic Transition Trainer Workshop.
 If you are interested to become an organic inspector, the courses below are great opportunities to take the required basic training and participate in a newly developed apprenticeship intensive course on crop and/or livestock.
 The 6 day long apprenticeship intensives support inspectors in having a successful start to their career.
 There are no registration fees for participants in these courses.
 In lieu of a registration fee, participants agree to complete pre and post training surveys and evaluations to aid the development of a toolkit for future trainings.

 Learn more and apply.
-Get the details on Basic Organic Inspector Crop and Livestock Trainings and Inspector Apprenticeship Intensives and submit and application at: https://www.ioia.net/Kentucky/
+Get the details on Basic Organic Inspector Crop and Livestock Trainings and Inspector Apprenticeship Intensives and submit and application.

-Curious, but need a little more background information?
-Check out this quick power point to learn more about the National Organic Program, organic trends, inspector career opportunities, required trainings and steps you need to take to become an inspector. (coming soon)
+Curious, but need more information?
+Check out this PDF to learn more about the National Organic Program, organic trends, inspector career opportunities, required trainings and steps you need to take to become an inspector.

 Partners include: International Organic Inspectors Association, Organic Integrity Cooperative Guild, Kentucky State University, University of Kentucky and Kentucky Department of Agriculture.
 This project is supported through funding from the United States Department of Agriculture, Agricultural Marketing Service, National Organic Program